leafsphp/new-docs/leaf-mvc/v/2.0/core/controllers.md

 ### Generating Controllers

 <p class="alert -warning">
-  v2 of Leaf API completely replaces Leaf's standard console tool with <a href="/#/aloe-cli/">aloe cli</a>
+  v2 of leaf MVC completely replaces Leaf's standard console tool with <a href="/#/aloe-cli/">aloe cli</a>
 </p>

-All Leaf API controllers are kept in the `App/Controllers` directory.
+All leaf MVC controllers are kept in the `App/Controllers` directory.
 So you can manually create your own Controller there, but the recommended method is to use the [aloe cli](/aloe-cli/).
-So, in the root of your leaf API project, open up your console and type:
+So, in the root of your leaf MVC project, open up your console and type:

 ```sh
 php leaf g:controller <Name>